 It’s important when looking at facilities to base decisions on objective data rather than glossy brochures, Gingrass adds.
-The Colorado Department of Public Health and Environment website, which makes inspection reports, citations and occurrences of abuse public, is a good place to start, as is the state’s Long-Term Care Ombudsman Program, which in addition to investigating complaints can also help families find a facility.
+The Colorado Department of Public Health & Environment website, which makes inspection reports, citations, and occurrences of abuse public, is a good place to start, as is the state’s Long-Term Care Ombudsman Program, which in addition to investigating complaints, can also help families find a facility.

 “A good question to ask is about staffing,” Gingrass says.
 “More staff is better, and more quality staff is best.
 We see lots of problems with short staffing.
 When there are not enough hands there to care for everyone, people get neglected. … If there is not enough staff, or staff is not well trained, it can be a recipe for disaster.”

 If you suspect that a loved one has suffered abuse or neglect in a Colorado nursing home, don’t hesitate to reach out to a personal injury law attorney with experience in nursing home abuse cases.
 Visit the Super Lawyers’ directory of experienced attorneys to find legal help near you.

 For more information on this area of law, see our overview of nursing home law and related content.